Polynomial Chaos-based Stochastic Model Predictive Control: An Overview and Future Research Directions: Polynomial Chaos: An Efficient Uncertainty Propagation Framework

 The Wiener-Askey polynomial chaos \cite{Xiu_Karniadakis_PCE_tutorial} can be regarded as the generalization of the homogeneous polynomial chaos presented by Wiener \cite{wiener_1938_homogeneous}.
 In the Wiener-Askey polynomial chaos, basis functions are chosen from the Askey scheme of hypergeometric orthogonal polynomials.
-Each polynomial in the Askey scheme is associated with a stochastic process to which it has exponential rate of convergence.
+Each polynomial in the Askey scheme is associated with a stochastic process to which it has exponential rate of convergence in mean-square sense with respect to the order of polynomials \cite{Xiu_Karniadakis_PCE_tutorial, 2012_convergence_gPC}.
 Some examples of the Askey family polynomials and their corresponding probability distributions are given in Table \ref{tab:poly_distri}.
 For general probability distributions, the corresponding orthogonal polynomials can be obtained by the Stieltjes procedure \cite{1982_stieltjes_procedure}.

 Orthogonal polynomials can also be directly computed by using their properties: \begin{enumerate} \item \textbf{Recurrence relation:} All orthogonal polynomials $\{\phi_n(\xi)\}$, ${n\in\Nz}$ where $n$ is the degree of the polynomial, on the real line with $\phi_{-1}(\xi) = 0$, $\phi_0(\xi) = 1$ satisfy the three-term recurrence relation